Southeast University

+Southeast University (SEU) is a public university in Nanjing, Jiangsu, China.
+It is affiliated with the Ministry of Education of China.
+The university is part of Project 211, Project 985, and the Double First-Class Construction.

-Its precursor, Sanjiang Normal College, was established in 1902 as a modern university on the campus of an academy which dates back to 258.
-In 1921, the school changed its name to National Southeast University and became the second national university in China, and in 1928 was renamed to National Central University, the nation's flagship university.
-After the KMT government lost Nanjing to the Communist Party of China, the university was renamed as National Nanking University in August 1949.
+Its precursor, Sanjiang Teachers College, was established in 1902 as a modern university on the former site of the Ming-era Guozijian.
+In 1921, the school changed its name to National Southeast University and became the second national university in China, and in 1928 was renamed National Central University, the nation's flagship university.
+After the Nationalist government lost Nanjing to the Chinese Communist Party during the Chinese Civil War, the university was renamed National Nanking University in August 1949.
 It was renamed Southeast University in May 1988.

-Southeast University has been ranked among the top 20 research universities in China and the top 300 across the world.
-In the official subject ranking of 2012 conducted by the Ministry of Education of China, it has been ranked top 3 nationally in 8 fields including architecture, landscape architecture, urban planning, art history, civil engineering, electronic engineering, transportation engineering and biomedical engineering.
-SEU is a highly selective university that usually accepts top 2% students in the National College Entrance Examination of China.

 History

-The Imperial Nanjing School, the highest educational institution of kingdom, as the predecessor, was founded in CE 258 in the period of the Three Kingdoms.
-The imperial school enjoyed the same campus with the current Southeast University since the 14th year of Hongwu reign (CE 1381) in Ming dynasty.
+Imperial Academy (國子監)

+The grounds of Sanjiang Normal College were established on the site of the Ming dynasty's first Guozijian, usually translated as the Imperial Academy.
+The institution had moved with the national capitals of the various dynasties throughout Chinese history but had originated under the Wu Emperor of the Jin dynasty, inspired by the royal schools of the Three Kingdoms such as the one established in Nanjing under Sun Xiu of Wu in 258.

 Sanjiang Normal College (三江师范学堂) (1902–1905)

-At the end of the 19th century, under the domination of the Qing dynasty, the Chinese society was under the situation of domestic trouble and foreign invasion.
-1901, the Qing government began to reform under this situation, and in 1902 issued 'The imperial rules for colleges', and adapted the new modern education system.
-On May, 30th of the same year, the Liangjiang governor Liu Kunyi submitted a document of preparing colleges to the Qing government, proposing to open normal college in Jiangning (Nanjing).
-In February 1903, the following Liangjiang governor Zhang Zhidong submitted a proposal to open Sanjiang Normal College to government, and authorize Miao Quansun as a representative to Japan for investigation, who later was nominated as the inspector of Sanjiang Normal College and responsible for the project preparation.
+At the end of the 19th century, under the rule of the Qing dynasty, the China faced domestic trouble and foreign encroachment culminating in the Boxer Uprising of 1899 and the subsequent invasion by the Eight-Nation Alliance of foreign powers.
+In the aftermath in 1901, the Qing government began a program of reform, and in 1902 issued its Imperial Rules for Colleges and adopted a new modern education system.
+On 30 May of the same year, the Viceroy of Liangjiang Liu Kunyi submitted a document of preparing colleges to the Qing government, proposing to open normal college in Jiangning (Nanjing).
+In February 1903, the successor Viceroy of Liangjiang Zhang Zhidong submitted a proposal to open Sanjiang Normal College to government, and authorize Miao Quansun as a representative to Japan for investigation, who later was nominated as the inspector of Sanjiang Normal College and responsible for the project preparation.
 In September 1903, Sanjiang Normal College officially opened.